The Michael Vick Project

-The Michael Vick Project is an American docu-series following American football player Michael Vick, executive produced by James DuBose.
+The Michael Vick Project is an American docu-series following football player Michael Vick, executive produced by James DuBose.
 The ten-part docu-series premiered on February 2, 2010, on BET, and aired its last episode on April 6, 2010.
 It chronicled the widely publicized and criticized plummet of the NFL's one-time highest paid player.

 Critical reception

 Hank Stuverer, in a review for The Washington Post which was reprinted in the Boston Globe, gave the series a mixed reception.
 He described it as "far from a defensive vanity project" but thought that it needed "an objective outsider who will ask tougher questions".